Loss of a Testicle Compensation

 - The death of a testicle as a result of a hernia operation

-- A healthy testicle removed mistakenly (e.g. in operations to remove a cancerous testicle)
+- A healthy testicle is removed mistakenly (e.g. in operations to remove a cancerous testicle)

-Loss of a testicle after a hernia operations
+Loss of a testicle after a hernia operation

 This common operation can sometimes lead to complications when the blood flow to the testicle is disrupted or cut off.
-In this scenario, the condition should be treated with haste to ensure that lasting damage or testicular death does not occur.
+In this scenario, the condition should be treated quickly to ensure that lasting damage or testicular death does not occur.

 How to claim

-You should seek advice from a personal injury lawyer if you believe that you are entitled to compensation.
-If you and your solicitor can prove that negligence has taken place you may be able to claim successfully.
+If you believe that you may be entitled to compensation you should contact us for advice.
+If it can be proven that negligence has taken place, you may be able to claim successfully.